-The Company continues to hold 7,142,858 ordinary shares in Blue Star Helium Limited an ASX listed company with a portfolio of helium acreage in the USA.
-Blue Star has made excellent progress during recent months and has recently completed a US\$7m equity raise alongside a gas processing agreement with IACX Energy LLC which will enable maiden production at their Voyager Helium discovery during Q4, 2023.
-The global helium market dynamics remain strong and it is hoped that the Blue Star equity valuation will fully reflect that once production is established.
+The Company also holds 7,142,858 ordinary shares in Blue Star Helium Limited, an ASX listed company with a portfolio of helium acreage in the USA.
+Blue Star has made further progress during recent months including a 50% farm-out of its Galactica helium project to AIM quoted Helium One Global Limited.
+It is hoped that the Blue Star equity valuation will fully reflect the underlying value once helium production is established within their portfolio.